wildmountainfarms/solarthing/CONTRIBUTING.md

 ---

 ### Conventions
 This project requires Java 8+.
-You can fully utilize Java 8 APIs as long as they are compatible with Android Core Desugaring.
+You can fully utilize Java 8 APIs.

 You can set your editor up with [Editor Config](https://www.editorconfig.org) to work with the [.editorconfig file](.editorconfig)
 * Use 1 tab for indentation